dbt-labs/dbt-docs/README.md

 npm install -g yarn webpack webpack-cli
 ```

-You'll also need to install jekyll if you don't already have it:
+You'll also need to install bundler if you don't already have it:
 ```bash
 gem install bundler
 bundle install